Skip to navigation Skip to content

 No minimum WLR is required if the person is an Australian resident at the date of lodgement (Article 7.4(b)).

-The Agreement allows the ongoing residence requirement for DSP and PPS to be met if the customer continues to reside in Malta (Article 13).
+The Agreement allows the ongoing residence requirement for DSP and PPS to be met by customers who reside in Malta (Article 13).

 Rate calculation